tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 ### Custom deserialization: Visitor pattern

-Our `Torrent` type is practically ready to use, but there's one one improvement we can make.
+Our `Torrent` type is practically ready to use, but there's one improvement we can make.
 You see, the `pieces` field in `Info` struct is not very convenient to use yet.
 As you remember, this field contains SHA-1 hashes of each piece, all concatenated into a single giant binary blob.
 It would be much more convenient if we could split that blob into a vector of individual values during deserialization.
 To achieve that, we can implement a [custom deserialization process](https://serde.rs/impl-deserialize.html) for that field.

 It requires a bit of a boilerplate code, so bear with me: